karlwestin/node-gumbo-parser/README.md

 # Gumbo Parser

-## npm install is currently only works on mac
-(I expect to fix linux on the wknd)
+(npm install not fixed on windows yet)

 Using [google's gumbo parser](https://github.com/google/gumbo-parser) to parse HTML in node.